 - Press the Menu key again. - Wait until Menu mode times out.
-If you fail to press any key on the front panel for 20 seconds, the display screens revert to showing the standard channel information, see Table 2-5 Main Station/Remote Station display icons and indicators. - Tip: For more detailed information about using the Main Station menus, see 15 Linking in the Core Configuration Manager (CCM).
+If you fail to press any key on the front panel for 20 seconds, the display screens revert to showing the standard Channel information, see Table 2-5 Main Station/Remote Station display icons and indicators.